peterdsharpe/AeroSandbox/README.md

 * Implement an inviscid 3D panel method for simulating multiple objects of arbitrary thickness.
 * Make the aforementioned 3D panel method able to use triangular panels, add VTK or .stl compatibility for panel handling.
 * Implement a 2.5D coupled viscous/inviscid method directly using the viscous methods described in Drela's paper "Viscous-Inviscid Analysis of Transonic and Low Reynolds Number Airfoils".
 Inviscid flow would be fully 3D, while viscous flow would make the assumption of negligible spanwise flow.
 * Implement a fully 3D coupled viscous/inviscid method, compatible with triangular panels (a la Drela's IBL3 approach detailed in his paper "Three-Dimensional Integral Boundary Layer Formulation for General Configurations").
-Ideally, the trailing edge stagnation point will be automatically identified.
+Ideally, the trailing edge stagnation points will be automatically identified, and nothing more than a surface triangulation along with freestream conditions will be required to compute forces and moments.

+## Usefulness
 AeroSandbox attempts to improve over existing conceptual-level aerodynamics tools.
 The following strengths and weaknesses are identified with existing tools, based purely off the author's experience:

 Strengths: